How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 </p>
 <!--
 Why did i choice c++.?
-It runs on any device.
-Server Mobile Tabelt watch anything..
-But if you see! about "C".
-I still tell the story.(PUBLIC) About apple, microsoft and android. but for real. android also have alot c++ and that's also in apple to. but the truth is just that there are different ways of adding files to it.
-And compile it.
-And more trust way to do it.
-I personally use Visual Studio "Code" Remember "Code".
-There are many tools that are better than those built into Visual studio visual studio "community".
-If you know there is something called Remote Explorer. it just one of them if you are tired of sharing files back and forth from your mac or pc.
-There more than you know.
 have you read the source code in the other files.
 I can also figure out how to make comments in c